mcpython4-coding/Documentation/mcpython/mixin/Mixin.md

                 the function result and "raise" for raising the original exception
             :param args: the args to give to the method
             :param collected_locals: which locals to add as args
+            :param inline: when True, will inline the target method; the remaining_mode argument will be ignored

         function remove_flow_branch(